 Sandra Pointet / Geneva Academy

-The Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law promotes academic excellence and independent critical thinking.
-One of its core outputs is a master’s paper (6 ECTS) on a specific topic related to transitional justice, written under the guidance of a Faculty member.
+The Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ) promotes academic excellence and independent critical thinking.
+One of the core outputs is a master’s paper on a specific topic related to transitional justice, written under the guidance of a Faculty member.